rosa mar tato ortega artist

 Peninsula Hot Springs Residency

-Residing onsite on Bunurong Country, Rosa will spend her time creating and responding to the landscape, engaging deeply with the healing waters and natural surrounds of the Mornington Peninsula.
+Residing onsite on Bunurong Country, Rosa spent her time creating and responding to the landscape, engaging deeply with the natural surrounds of the Mornington Peninsula.

 As part of this residency, Rosa presented an artist talk on Good Friday at the Bath House Amphitheatre stage.
 She shared insights into her creative process, recent public art outcomes, and the narratives and stories that continue to shape her work.